selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_11-12_2024.md

 Students will meet online with the teachers to review past material and solving additional doubts.

+Presentation: Random Forest Regression for Urban Heat Island Mitigation in a Heritage City: Matera" (Juana Mercedes Perlaza Rodriguez)

 Recorded of the QA can be found [here]().
 Password has been sent by e-mail on November ??  (it will be the same pass-code for all recordings).

 ## Lecture 4: Tuesday, 3rd of December, 2024.
 ### Manipulate geographical data with GDAL/OGR (Giuseppe Amatulli).

-Recorded lecture can be found [here](https://yale.zoom.us/rec/share/1f4FotdNXZI0-67aYdJ3lzpN6B1kvO1rU491FZgLRNm_RPQM-MAF6bWslDo11PFN.P9WiMAZ1vWLCk5Ig).
+Recorded lecture can be found [here]().

 This section introduces data manipulation for geospatial data processing on the command line using [GDAL & OGR](https://gdal.org/) libraries.